raj-devOp/rate-review-webportal/README.md

 # Rate-Review-Webportal for Test
 A rate and review web app developed using Python with Django framework.
 A simple responsive web app created where one can give review and rating (1 to 5) on posts done by Admin.
+Also, whenever a user wishes to comment on Admin's post, it will send the data to Admin site to confirm the comment even before submission.
+This function is for the safety and ethical usage.

 # Steps to run the code
 * Download the zip file